webqit/oohtml/README.md

 ### Namespacing

 Naming things is hard!
-That's especially so where you have one global namespace and a miriad of potentially conflicting name to coordinate!
+That's especially so when you have one global namespace and a miriad of potentially conflicting names to coordinate!
+(Looking at you: HTML!)

-This time, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:
+Well, here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:

 ```html
 <div id="user" namespace>